 At UVA Health, we've seen more than 3,000 patients since 2004.
 That deep experience means we know what to look for and how best to treat it.

 - Lower your stroke risk

 - Control your heart rate

 - Restore a normal heart rhythm

-Treatment depends on how old you are, the seriousness of your condition and what caused your afib.
-Your care team may ask you to take anticoagulation or antiplatelet medication to prevent blood clots.
+Treatment depends on your age, how bad it is, and what caused your afib.
+Your care team may ask you to take medication to prevent blood clots.

 Ablation and Cardioversion

-Afib patients with an increased of stroke may consider a heart device.
+Afib patients with a higher risk of stroke may want a heart device.

 Trusting His Heart Again: Bob's Afib & Ablation